Leadership Coaching to Improve Small Nonprofit Staff Performance

 There is nothing pleasant about releasing someone, but if done in love, you may be doing a great kindness to the person in question.
 Be clear, care and act.

-• Do you need someone more objective than yourselves to help in this area?
+• How might you need someone more objective than yourself to help in this area?

 • Are there people who presently exist in your organization who have dragged others down over an extended period of time?